Foxconn giving $100 million to UW-Madison for partnership

-MADISON, Wis. — Foxconn Technology Group announced Monday that it will invest $100 million in engineering and innovation research at the University of Wisconsin-Madison, which is one of the largest gifts in the school’s history and comes as the Taiwan-based electronics giant builds its first North American factory in southeastern Wisconsin.
+MADISON, Wis. — Foxconn Technology Group announced Monday that it will invest $100 million in engineering and innovation research at the University of Wisconsin-Madison, making it one of the largest gifts in the school’s history that comes as the Taiwan-based electronics giant builds a factory in southeastern Wisconsin that would be the company’s first of its kind in North America.

 Foxconn, the world’s leading electronics manufacturer, chose Wisconsin for its first plant outside of Asia after receiving generous incentives from the state.
-Foxconn says the plant could cost up to $10 billion and eventually employ 13,000 people.
+Foxconn says the manufacturing campus could cost up to $10 billion and eventually employ 13,000 people.

 Finding those workers was expected to be a challenge in a state with low unemployment.
 The deal announced Monday would provide a conduit of potential interns and employees from the state’s largest university to the Foxconn plant.

+“We’re going to be a long-term community member in the state of Wisconsin,” said Foxconn executive Louis Woo.
+“We see ourselves as an enabler of talent, that’s creation of jobs.
+We also see us as an enabler of technology.”

-The Foxconn Institute for Research in Science and Technology, which will be created under the agreements, will be a hub for technological innovation and provide an environment for research and development initiatives in medical science, materials science, computer and data-driven science.
+The Foxconn Institute for Research in Science and Technology, to be created under the agreements, will be a hub for technological innovation and provide an environment for research and development initiatives in medical science, materials science, computer and data-driven science.

 The institute’s main location will be at the Foxconn manufacturing campus in Racine County, but it will also have a presence in Madison.